Friday, November 21, 2025

 This is a story about an old, wealthy Southern family that has its share of conflict, problems and secrets that are exposed as a result of the accident.

 I’m not at all disappointed in the words that are used or the way they are used to tell this narrative.
 It’s hard to find books that are this well written.
-Yes, some of it is like a Hallmark movie, but the suspiciousness surrounding the true cause of the crash kept me absorbed until the very end.
+Yes, some of it is like a stereotypical Hallmark movie, but the suspiciousness surrounding the true cause of the crash kept me absorbed until the very end.

 If you would like to be placed on Maria's Book Banter’s e-mailing list, please e-mail me at mariabookbanter@gmail.com.
 You will receive links to blog posts shortly after they are published.
 Your contact information will not be sold.
 If you would like to be removed from the list, let me know.
 Any questions, comments or book recommendations can be sent to this e-mail address too.